yijkan/I-Don-t-Know-What-To-Do/README.md

-# whattodo
+# I Don't Know What To Do
-hackBCA II 2015
+Created by Yijin Kang, Tim Chow, Michelle Kang at hackBCA II 2015